Severe Thunderstorm Warning issued for Lipscomb by NWS - News Break

 Severe Thunderstorm Warning issued for Lipscomb by NWS

-Effective: 2021-05-26 21:06:00 CDT Expires: 2021-05-26 21:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-05-26 21:08:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Lipscomb A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 PM CDT FOR SOUTH CENTRAL BEAVER AND NORTHEASTERN LIPSCOMB COUNTIES At 906 PM CDT, a severe thunderstorm was located 5 miles northeast of Darrouzett, or 17 miles north of Lipscomb, moving east at 35 mph.
+Target Area: Lipscomb A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR SOUTHEASTERN BEAVER AND NORTHEASTERN LIPSCOMB COUNTIES At 908 PM CDT, a severe thunderstorm was located 4 miles west of Slapout, or 17 miles southwest of Laverne, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to roofs, siding, and trees is possible.
 Hail damage to vehicles is expected.
-Locations impacted include Follett and Darrouzett.
+Locations impacted include Slapout.
 A Tornado Watch remains in effect until midnight CDT for the Panhandle of Oklahoma...and the Panhandle of Texas.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov